Sunday, October 13, 2024

 FAQS

-Q: How much does shopping cart weigh?
+Q: How much does a shopping cart weigh?

 A: The average weight of a shopping cart depends on the type and materials used to construct it.
 Steel shopping carts are typically heavier than those made from plastic, usually weighing around 40-50 lbs (18-23 kg) when empty.
 Plastic construction shopping carts tend to be lighter at an average weight of 10-30 lbs (4-14 kg) when empty.